omarabusharar/BikBok/README.md

 - Takes advantage of the new Foundation Models API. (iOS 26+, Apple Inteligence required)
 - Each comment takes in a page as context and replies in a concise manner.
 - User can reply to these comments, and in turn the GenAI can reply to them.

+## Personal Notes
+- Finished this project in two days with a couple of breaks in between
+- Nice change of pace, explored APIs